rakshit2020/Voice-Agent-using-Nvidia-Riva-NIM-Pipecat/README.md

 # Ultra Low Latency Voice Agent

 An ultra-low latency voice assistant built with **Pipecat** using **NVIDIA Riva** and **NVIDIA NIM** models.
-This everyday AI assistant helps you manage your project directory, create documentation, search the web, and handle file operations—all through natural voice conversation.
+This everyday AI assistant helps you manage your project directory, create documentation, search the web, and handle file operations all through natural voice conversation.

 The agent features a custom interactive web interface and leverages **MCP (Model Context Protocol)** tools for seamless file system access and Google Search integration via Serper API.